EUFrankie/fakenews/README.md

 3. A public API which is not only used by the previous UIs but can also be embedded into other Apps

 # How to run Chrome Extension and Server Locally
 Let's start with the server, assuming python3 is already installed.
-We highly recommend the usage of a virtual environment but the first step can also be ommitted.

 1. Setup virtualenv (if not installed yet follow these instructions: [Link](https://virtualenv.pypa.io/en/stable/installation.html))
 ```bash